Piers Morgan Wants To Be Donald Trump’s Next Chief Of Staff

 After the announcement of Chief of Staff John Kelly’s resignation, which is set to come at the end of the year, a buzz has been growing over who will take over the position.
 One man who would be great for the job?
-Piers Morgan–or at least, that’s what he believes.
+Piers Morgan — or at least, that’s what he believes.

-In an Op-Ed piece written for the Daily Mail on Tuesday, December 11, the Good Morning Britain host formally applied for the position, and listed in detail why he would be an excellent choice.
+In an op-ed piece written for the Daily Mail on Tuesday, December 11, the Good Morning Britain host formally applied for the position, and listed in detail why he would be an excellent choice.

 Piers began his letter by acknowledging that the key thing for Trump is “to have someone at your side that understands you, has known you a long time, likes you and commands your respect,” and that he embodies all of those characteristics.
-He recalled what Trump said to him when being named his first Celebrity Apprentice a decade ago, explaining that his words could just have easily been a description of Donald Trump himself.
+He recalled what Trump said to him when being named his first Celebrity Apprentice winner a decade ago — explaining that his words could just have easily been a description of Donald Trump himself.

-The morning show host also argued that there was a major reason why other contenders for the position weren’t clamoring to be the next choice–because “everyone knows there can only be one chief in the White House, and his name is Donald J. Trump.”
+The morning show host also argued that there was a major reason why other contenders for the position weren’t clamoring to be the next choice — because “everyone knows there can only be one chief in the White House, and his name is Donald J. Trump.”

 “You’re two years into your first term as President and if you want to reach four years, let alone get re-elected in 2020, then it’s time to recalibrate your system and style,” Piers wrote.
 “And it’s time to get a Chief of Staff who can help you do that.”